 I thought this would be a good type of question.
 I took a picture of the back of a CalorieMate to ask if it contained meat.
 I could see someone doing this if they're a vegetarian visiting Japan.
-Within 15 minutes of posting this, I got my first answer, with another arriving a couple hours later.
+Within fifteen minutes of posting this, I got my first answer with another arriving a couple hours later.

 Once again, more information than necessary.
 I like!
-It's easy to imagine yourself taking pictures of things in Japan that you need more information about and uploading it to HiNative.
+It's easy to imagine yourself taking pictures of things in Japan that you need more information about and uploading them to HiNative.

 Question #3: I will live in Japan for 2 years.
 What is the best overall mobile phone plan / service?

-This was an open question.
-Not about language at all.
+This was an open question—not about language at all.
 I wanted to see if people would answer this kind of thing for me.
-These kind of questions are nice to get answered, because it's hard to know what service is good and what's not.
-Same goes for internet and other subscription based services.
+These kinds of questions are nice to get answered, because it's hard to know what service is good and what's not.
+Same goes for Internet and other subscription-based services.
 I was hoping to get some opinions here, and I wasn't disappointed.

-This one took a little longer to get a first answer for, but one appeared within a couple hours.
+This one took a little longer to get a first answer, but one appeared within a couple hours.
 Not bad at all.
-I was hoping for some more decisive answers, but I also understand why people trended towards "it depends on your situation / location."
+I was hoping for some more decisive answers, but I also understand why people tended toward "it depends on your situation / location."
 I probably should have asked about Tokyo or something more specific.

 The Real Question: Is HiNative Any Good?

 I was hoping my test would reveal some flaws, but all three questions passed with flying colors.
 They were answered quickly, accurately, and it was really easy to ask the questions too.
-Although this was a very small sample, I have used HiNative in the past on a personal account, to similar results.
+Although this was a very small sample, I have used HiNative in the past on a personal account to similar results.
 I'm sure that not all questions are answered in an accurate and timely fashion, but that's to be expected.
 Nothing is instantaneous… yet.
-As the service grows and more users sign up, the quality and speed should go up as well.
-If there's one thing the people of the internet love doing, it's correcting people's mistakes.
+As the service grows and more users sign up, the quality and speed should increase as well.
+If there's one thing the people of the Internet love doing, it's correcting people's mistakes.

-We really like HiNative at Tofugu, which is why we've added it to our recommended Resources To Learn Japanese page.
+We really like HiNative at Tofugu, and we think it's the perfect supplement for someone following our roadmap to Japanese fluency.
 There are some (very) minor shortcomings, but with the constant updates and improvements, we look forward to seeing what they do next.